vaul-ulaval/range_libc/README.md

 ## Building the Code

-The following has been tested on Ubuntu 14.04, OSX 10.10, and Ubuntu 16.06.
+The following has been tested on Ubuntu 14.04-20.04 and OSX 10.10.
 Hopefully it will work on other systems as well, or will at least be not too difficult to fix.

 ### C++ code